Funds threaten D’Tigers world cup campaign – Daily Trust

 “The team is here in Nigeria, so we hope that they will act because we don’t know when we will leave.
 There are no funds available for now.

-“The federation is looking up to the Ministry with the hope that the funds will be released for us to leave on time.”
+“The federation is looking up to the Ministry with the hope that the funds will be released for us to leave on time,” he said.

-Adamu applauded the Engr.
-Musa Kida led NBBF board for their selfless sacrifice throughout the qualifiers.

-The D’Tigers general manager appealed to President Muhammadu Buhari to interven, so as to save the country from global embarrassment.
+The competition dunks off on Aug.
+31, and has Nigeria in Group B with Russia, Argentina and South Korea.

 Dear Esteemed reader,